-The Colby Writing Program offers writing courses (designated EN or WP in the catalogue) and supports the development of writing-intensive courses and pedagogy in all departments and programs to give students multiple opportunities to improve their writing across all four years.
+The Colby Writing Program (CWP) offers writing courses (designated EN or WP in the catalogue), and our staff supports the development of writing-intensive courses and pedagogy in all departments and programs to give students multiple opportunities to improve their writing across all four years.

 The Writing Program’s development began with the creation of first-year, writing-intensive courses guided by common understandings and student learning outcomes written by Colby faculty.
 These courses fulfill the first-year writing requirement (W1).

 At the upper level, the Colby Writing Program works with faculty in all four academic divisions to develop upper-level, writing-intensive courses (designated W2 and W3 in the catalogue).
 The CWP also works with whole departments/programs to develop writing plans for infusing writing throughout the majors.
 The writing forms, skills, and practices in these courses and plans reflect the departments and programs in which they are offered.